Gardening Answers Knowledgebase

 It is possible that there are nematodes feeding on the roots and diminishing the plant's ability to get water and nutrients from the soil.

 Another North Carolina Cooperative Extension site provides descriptions of several problems affecting hollies.

 The Organic Gardener's Handbook of Natural Insect & Disease Control by Barbara Ellis (Rodale, 1996) says that Ilex roots grow close to the surface, so perhaps the size of the root ball is not abnormal.

-University of Connecticut's Plant Database has general information on this plant.
+Missouri Botanical Garden has general information on this plant.

 To determine what exactly is causing the plant's ill health, you may want to bring pictures and samples of the affected parts of the Ilex to a Master Gardener Clinic.